BlueSG

-BlueSG (stylised as blueSG) is a Singaporean company providing electric car sharing and electric car charging services.
-Announced in September 2017, the company, a subsidiary of Goldbell, launched the service in December of the same year, with 30 charging stations and 80 all-electric Bolloré Bluecar for public use on a paid subscription basis.
+Flexar (officially BlueSG Pte Ltd) is a Singaporean company providing electric car sharing and electric car charging services.
+The company was originally launched as BlueSG in September 2017, beginning operations in December 2017 with 30 charging stations and 80 all-electric Bolloré Bluecar available via a paid subscription model.

-On 5 February 2021, it was announced that BlueSG was to be acquired by Goldbell Group, a Singaporean commercial vehicles and industrial equipment distribution and leasing company, with the acquisition completed in October 2021.
-The company's charging stations were also sold and acquired by TotalEnergies.
-As of December 2020, the company had 374 charging stations located across Singapore and a fleet of 667 cars.
+In February 2021, BlueSG was acquired by Goldbell Group, with the acquisition completed in October 2021.
+Around the same period, its charging network was divested to TotalEnergies.
+By December 2020, the company had expanded to 374 charging stations and a fleet of 667 vehicles across Singapore.

+In August 2025, operations were temporarily suspended, during which the existing fleet was retired and the charging network discontinued.
+In April 2026, the company relaunched a renewed car-sharing service under the brand name Flexar, while continuing to operate under its legal entity, BlueSG Pte Ltd.